tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/metrics/make_ranking_metric_fn.md

 *   <b>`topn`</b>: An `integer` specifying the cutoff of how many items are considered in the metric.
 *   <b>`name`</b>: A `string` used as the name for this metric.
+*   <b>`gain_fn`</b>: (function) Transforms labels.
+A method to calculate gain parameters used in the definitions of the DCG and NDCG metrics, where the input is the relevance label of the item.
+The gain is often defined to be of the form 2^label-1.
+*   <b>`rank_discount_fn`</b>: (function) The rank discount function.
+A method to define the dicount parameters used in the definitions of DCG and NDCG metrics, where the input in the rank of item.
+The discount function is commonly defined to be of the form log(rank+1).

 #### Returns: